bretth/woven/docs/commands.rst

 Setup Ubuntu host[s].
 By default this will just setup a baseline host for django deployment but it can be used to setup other types of host such as postgresql nodes and varnish.

 By defining ROLEDEFS in your settings you define packages for those hosts in the ROLE_PACKAGES settings.
-For example to setup a postgresql server you might define a role ROLEDEFS = {'database':['woven@host.example.com']}, then set ROLE_PACKAGES = {'database':['postgresql']}, and finally set the firewall to ROLE_UFW_RULES = {'database':['allow tcp/5432']}.
-Finally configuration can be set in the project TEMPLATES_DIR woven/etc subdirectory.
+For example to setup a postgresql server you might define a role ROLEDEFS = {'database':['woven@db1.example.com']}, then set ROLE_PACKAGES = {'database':['postgresql']}, and finally set the firewall to ROLE_UFW_RULES = {'database':['allow tcp/5432']}.
+Finally postgresql configuration can be set in the project TEMPLATES_DIR woven/etc subdirectory.

 Basic Usage::